straysheep-dev/straysheep-dev.github.io/docs/blog/posts/openwrt.md

 *⚠️ TO DO: This section is still under construction, check back later! ⚠️*

 The Pi 4B can boot from a USB device.
 If you're using an SD card some of these steps aren't necessary.
-You may also have to use a Raspbain live OS to make unique changes or updates.
+You may also have to use a Raspbian live OS to make unique changes or updates.
 It's also suggested to use an external wireless adapter (ideally an ALFA card).
 Finally, this guide will walk through configuring a bridged AP, meant to replace an existing one.

 !!! warning "Wireless Card Limitations"